-In this picture «Router» is exactly that «box» with an external IP adress from your provider, which is available from the Internet.
+In this picture «Router» is exactly that «box» with an external IP address from your provider, which is available from the Internet.

 You will have to type this IP address in the MyChat Client to connect users from other offices.

-For example, the MyChat Server is already working on some computer in your local network.
-Let’s imagine that this computer has the following address 192.168.1.10.and external IP address from your provider has this address 126.96.36.199.
+For example, the MyChat Server is already working on some computers in your local network.
+Let’s imagine that this computer has the following address 192.168.1.10.and external IP address from your provider has this address 18.104.22.168.

-Usually, this function is built-in directly in a router and easy to set up.
-This method can be used for setting up many other programs, such as post, WEB and file servers, so, as you can see, MyChat is not an exception.
+Usually, this function is built-in directly in a router and is easy to set up.
+This method can be used for setting up many other programs, such as post, WEB, and file servers, so, as you can see, MyChat is not an exception.

 3. How to connect remote offices to the corporate office chat?

-In case you have a static IP address (provider has given it to you, and it has never changed) in your main office, you type your router IP address in the MyChat Client.
+In case you have a static IP address (the provider has given it to you, and it has never changed) in your main office, you type your router IP address in the MyChat Client.
 You don’t need to do anything else.

 If there is no connection, but you’re sure, that you did everything right, check your firewall and antivirus settings.
 Usually, you need to put the MyChat messenger into an exception list or allow the free network data to flow via the 2004 TCP port to the MyChat Server and back.

 4. If you have a dynamic external IP address